 A 2006 study in the Journal of Occupational and Environmental Medicine found about 20 percent of nail salon workers had a cough most days and nights.

-Joe Lyon is an experienced Ohio Workplace Injury Attorney and Toxic Tort Lawyer with experience engaging employers following toxic exposure at nail salons.
+Joe Lyon is an experienced Workplace Injury Attorney and Toxic Tort Lawyer with experience engaging employers following toxic exposure at nail salons.
 The Lyon Firm represents injured plaintiffs nationwide.

 Toxins & Chemicals in Nail Salons